iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/6sem/digital_control_system.md

-## Syllabus: DIGITAL CONTROL SYSTEM

-**Course Objectives:**

-To present the basic concepts on analysis and design of sampled data control system and to apply these concepts to typical physical processes.

-### Topics:

 1. **Introduction to discrete time control system** [8 hours]
     * Principle features of discrete time control system
     * Signal sampling, quantizing and coding